algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 ## 7.Frontend

 ### Overview
-The front end of the website will be made using HyperText Markup Language (HTML), Cascading Style Sheets (CSS) , and JavaScript (JS).
+The frontend of the website will be made using HyperText Markup Language (HTML), Cascading Style Sheets (CSS) , and JavaScript (JS).

 HTML is used to build the structure of the website , which can then be interpreted by any browser on any hardware to display the website.<br>
-We then use CSS to modify the appearance of the website, making it more visually appealing, which results in a more attractive website and a better user experience.  <br>
+We then use CSS to change the appearance of the website, making it more visually appealing, resulting in a more attractive website and a better user experience.  <br>
 Finally, JS is used to handle events and modify the webpage directly from the browser, such as load a file.